JRC-Capucho/fast-feet/README.md

 # FastFeet

 ## About
- - Nesse desafio desenvolveremos uma API para controle de encomendas de uma transportadora fictícia, a FastFeet.
+ - In this challenge we will develop an API to control orders for a fictitious carrier, FastFeet.

 ## Installation